geotip2/Tigerix-Clicker-/README.md

 5. Control with bot commands:
    - `/help` to view help
    - `/click` to enable/disable collection
-   - `/balance` to check NotCoin balance
+   - `/balance` to check Tigerix balance
    - `/speed 1-10` to set collection speed (1-10)
    - `/stop` to Stop bot